-The Board is responsible for selecting its own members.
-The Board delegates the selection and nomination process to the nominating and corporate governance committee, with the expectation that other members of the Board, and of management, will be requested to take part in the process as appropriate.
+Our Board is responsible for selecting its own members.
+Our Board delegates the selection and nomination process to the nominating and corporate governance committee, with the expectation that other members of the Board, and of management, will be requested to take part in the process as appropriate.

 Generally, the nominating and corporate governance committee identifies candidates for director nominees in consultation with management, through the use of search firms or other advisors, through the recommendations submitted by stockholders or through such other methods as the nominating and corporate governance committee deems to be helpful to identify candidates.
 Once candidates have been identified, the nominating and corporate governance committee confirms that the candidates meet all of the minimum qualifications for director nominees established by the nominating and corporate governance committee.
-The nominating and corporate governance committee may gather information about the candidates through interviews, detailed questionnaires, comprehensive background checks or any other means that the nominating and corporate governance committee then meets as a group to discuss and evaluate the qualities and skills of each candidate, both on an individual basis and taking into account the overall composition and needs of the Board.
+The nominating and corporate governance committee deems through interviews, detailed questionnaires, comprehensive background checks or any other means that the nominating and corporate governance committee deems to be appropriate in the evaluation process.
+The nominating and corporate governance committee then meets as a group to discuss and evaluate the qualities and skills of each candidate, both on an individual basis and taking into account the overall composition and needs of the Board.
 Based on the results of the evaluation process, the nominating and corporate governance committee recommends candidates for the Board's approval as director nominees for election to the Board.

-Minimum Qualifications
+Minimum Qualifications for Director Nominees

-The nominating and corporate governance committee will consider, among other things, the following qualifications, skills and attributes when recommending candidates for the Board's selection as nominees for the Board and as candidates for appointment to the Board's committees.
-The nominee shall have the highest personal and professional integrity, shall have demonstrated exceptional ability and judgment, and shall be most effective, in conjunction with the other nominees to the Board, in collectively serving the long-term interests of the stockholders.
+The nominating and corporate governance committee will consider, among other things, the following qualifications, skills and attributes when recommending candidates for our Board's selection as nominees for our Board and as candidates for appointment to our Board's committees.
+The nominee shall have the highest personal and professional integrity, shall have demonstrated exceptional ability and judgment, and shall be most effective, in conjunction with the other nominees to our Board, in collectively serving the long-term interests of the stockholders.

-In evaluating proposed director candidates, the nominating and corporate governance committee may consider, in addition to the minimum qualifications and other criteria for Board membership approved by the Board from time to time, all facts and circumstances that it deems appropriate or advisable, including, among other things, the skills of the proposed director candidate, his or her depth and breadth of professional experience or other background characteristics, his or her independence and the needs of the Board.
-In particular, because the nominating and corporate governance committee believes that diversity of viewpoints, background, experience and other characteristics (such as gender, race, ethnicity, culture, nationality and sexual orientation) are an important part of the Board's composition, the nominating and corporate governance committee should include candidates with a diversity of gender, race, ethnicity, culture, nationality or sexual orientation in the pool from which new director nominees are chosen (and any third-party engaged to identify candidates for such pool will be asked to include such candidates of diversity).
+In evaluating proposed director candidates, the nominating and corporate governance committee may consider, in addition to the minimum qualifications and other criteria for Board membership approved by our Board from time to time, all facts and circumstances that it deems appropriate or advisable, including, among other things, the skills of the proposed director candidate, his or her depth and breadth of professional experience or other background characteristics, his or her independence and the needs of our Board.
+In particular, because the nominating and corporate governance committee believes that diversity of viewpoints, background, experience and other characteristics (such as gender, race, ethnicity, culture, nationality and sexual orientation) are an important part of our Board's composition, the nominating and corporate governance committee should include candidates with a diversity of gender, race, ethnicity, culture, nationality or sexual orientation in the pool from which new director nominees are chosen (and any third-party engaged to identify candidates for such pool will be asked to include such candidates of diversity).